Frederick Hervey, 8th Marquess of Bristol: Early life

 He is the only son of the late 6th Marquess by his third wife, the former Yvonne Sutton.
-His godparents include Fuad II of Egypt and his former wife, Fadila, as well as Prince Tomislav of Yugoslavia, Prince Nikita Romanoff of Russia, and the Countess of Dundonald.
 He is the brother of Lady Victoria Hervey (born 1976) and Lady Isabella Hervey (born 1982).

-He was educated at St Maur School in Monaco, Sunningdale School, Eton College, and the University of Edinburgh, from which he graduated with a Bachelor of Commerce degree.

 He became heir to his elder half-brother the 7th Marquess in January 1998 upon the death of his other half-brother, Lord Nicholas Hervey.
-He succeeded to the marquessate and its subsidiary titles in January 1999, becoming Marquess and Earl of Bristol, Earl Jermyn, and Baron Hervey.
+He succeeded to the marquessate and its subsidiary titles in January 1999, becoming Marquess and Earl of Bristol, Earl Jermyn, and Baron Hervey of Ickworth.
 He was unable to take his seat in the House of Lords before the House of Lords Act 1999 came into force, because he was under 21 years of age.

 Business career

 After graduating from the University of Edinburgh in 2002, Lord Bristol went to live in Estonia, where he managed a Baltic property fund for seven years.
-He is currently the chairman of Bristol Estates, which owns historic property interests in Horringer, Suffolk, Great Chesterford, Essex, Sleaford, Lincolnshire, and in Kemptown, Brighton.
+He is currently the chairman of Bristol Estates, which owns historic property interests in Horringer and other villages in Suffolk, Great Chesterford, Essex, Sleaford, Lincolnshire, and in Kemptown, Brighton.